-- potentially renovating floor(s) in various buildings.
-The Office via the Operations Division most recently renovated corridor(s) in the 215 East 161st Street DCAS building where walls and floors were upgraded/painted, new doors installed, among other renovations, to ensure access for all on the floor. - 4.
-Additional braille signage: significant Braille signage already exists in the Office.
+- 3. The Office continuing to conduct trainings is instructive/informative programs in various spaces, mostly in the 198 East 161st Street DCAS building, but is looking to expand to the 215 East 161st Street DCAS building.
+The Office is also renovating floor(s) in various buildings.
+The Office via the Operations Division most recently renovated corridor(s) in the 215 East 161st Street DCAS building: walls and floors were upgraded/painted, new doors installed, office layouts reconfigured and refurnished, among other renovations, to ensure access for all on the floor.
+The Office will continue to evaluate space usage to ensure accessible access for all in buildings and offices/cubicles, as well as consider maintenance/removal of carpeting or other structures that may prevent accessibility or cause health complications. - 4.
+Additional braille signage: significant braille signage already exists in the Office.
 However, there may be room to add it to additional locations, such as employee break areas and signage indicating what bureaus/locations/services are on any given floor.
 The Office will assess where such signage would be most useful and determine what and to what extent any additional signage is placed within the Office.